 Every WordPress audit trail (audit log) plugin reports the changes that happen on your WordPress differently.
 For example when a user changes something in a post some plugins simply log the change in the audit log that the post has been updated.

-Other plugins, such as WP Security Audit Log have a more comprehensive WodPress audit trail since they keep more detailed records.
+Other plugins, such as WP Activity Log have a more comprehensive WodPress audit trail since they keep more detailed records.
 For example if a user changes the URL of a post, in the audit log the plugin reports that the URL of that post has been changed.

-And the same applies to other properties of the post such as content changes, title, date, status, categories etc. As seen in the below screenshot the WP Security Audit Log plugin is keeping track of all the specific changes that happened on the post Hello World!.
+And the same applies to other properties of the post such as content changes, title, date, status, categories etc. As seen in the below screenshot the WP Activity Log plugin is keeping track of all the specific changes that happened on the post Hello World!.

 How much detailed should your WordPress audit trail be?
 It depends, but from the security and admin point of view, the more the merrier.
 The more detailed a WordPress audit trail is the easier it is to troubleshoot something and do forensics.
 Also, many businesses have to adhere to regulatory compliance requirements, which require them to keep a log of all changes that happen on their website.
 Therefore the more detailed the audit trail is, the better.